top of page

 A murder that shook a kingdom.
 A confession that rewrites history.

-The Scandal That Shook the Throne is a historical fiction novel rooted in the infamous Praslin Affair, the 1847 murder that accelerated the collapse of the French monarchy.
-While Rachel Field’s All This and Heaven Too and its Bette Davis film adaptation told the story through the eyes of the governess, this novel turns the lens toward the one figure history tried to silence: the murderer himself.
+A historical fiction novel rooted in the infamous Praslin Affair — the 1847 murder that accelerated the collapse of the French monarchy.
+While Rachel Field's All This and Heaven Too told the story through the eyes of the governess, this novel turns the lens toward the one figure history tried to silence: the murderer himself.

-Drawing from French archival records and Nicaraguan family oral tradition, this novel explores a provocative premise: that the Duke escaped France, lived under an assumed name in Nicaragua, and carried the weight of his crime for another 35 years.
+Drawing from French archival records and Nicaraguan family oral tradition, the novel explores a provocative premise: that the Duke escaped France, lived under an assumed name in Nicaragua, and carried the weight of his crime for another 35 years.
+This is not just a retelling — it is a reckoning.

 • Power and its corruptions